gigili/did-you-buy-it-api/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report : pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers, and the community understand your report : pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.